Eschatologue/CM_wiki/docs/spells/description/core/level-6.md

 - **Damage Resistance.** The creature has resistance to acid, cold, fire, lightning, and poison damage.
 - **Evasion.** If the creature is subjected to an effect that allows it to make a Dexterity saving throw to take only half damage, the creature instead takes no damage if it succeeds on the saving throw, and only half damage if it fails.

-As a **:rsc-b: Bonus Action**{ .rsc } on subsequent turns, you can move the field to another creature within 60 feet of the field.
+As a **:rsc-b: Bonus Action**{.rsc} on subsequent turns, you can move the field to another creature within 60 feet of the field.

 > **Classes:** Sorcerer, Wizard